MikeMaximus/gbm/GBM/readme.txt

 		- Delete the "portable.ini" file to return to the default mode.
 	- The Start-Up Wizard will now use the current app folder as a default backup location when running in portable mode.
 	- GBM will NOT automatically move your data when switching between the default mode and portable mode.
+- Fixed the bad coding practices in GBM's ancient initialization sequence.
 - Updated Components
 	- YamlDotNet 16.1.3 -> 16.3.0
 	- SQLite 3.50.2 -> 3.50.4 (Windows)